whoschek/bzfs/README.md

     snapshots that do not exist within the source dataset if they match at least one of --include-snapshot-regex but none of --exclude-snapshot-regex, and they fall into the
-    [--include-snapshot-from-time, --include-snapshot-to-time]
+    --include-snapshot-times range, and the destination dataset is included via --{include|exclude}-dataset-regex
-    range, and the destination dataset is included via --{include|exclude}-dataset-regex --{include|exclude}-dataset
+    --{include|exclude}-dataset policy.
+Does not recurse without
-    policy.
-Does not recurse without --recursive.
+    --recursive.

     For example, if the destination dataset contains snapshots h1,h2,h3,d1 (h=hourly, d=daily) whereas the source dataset only